johanhedin/ctd/README.md

 Download and build
 ----
-Clone `ctd` from GitHub with the needed submodules:
+Clone `ctd` from GitHub and get the required submodules at the same time:

     $ git clone --recurse-submodules https://github.com/johanhedin/ctd.git
     $ cd ctd

-and then build with cmake:
+Then configure and build with cmake:

     $ mkdir build
     $ cd build
     $ cmake .. -DCMAKE_BUILD_TYPE=Release
     $ make

-`cte` accepts the following build options on the command line (set with -D):
+`ctd` cmake accepts the following command line configuration options (set with -D):

  * `CMAKE_BUILD_TYPE={Debug,Release,RelWithDebInfo}` Defaults to `Debug` if not set
  * `CMAKE_INSTALL_PREFIX=<path>` Defaults to `/usr/local` if not set

 Keep up to date with changes
 ----
-To keep up to date with changes and updates to `ctd`, simply run:
+To keep up to date with changes in `ctd`, simply run:

     $ cd ctd
     $ git pull --ff-only